Download and Extract the XML File

 Download the Demo Content file for your theme from this website, and unzip the XML file to your computer.
-The XML file will be named something like: “accelerate.wordpress.####.xml”.
+The XML file will be named something like: “accelerate-demo-content.xml”.
 This is the file you will upload/import to your site.
 The WP importer will not import from the the zip file you downloaded.

-Drag the XML file to the Browse button in most browsers, or you can click the Browse button and navigate to the file on your computer.
+Drag the XML file to the Browse button, or click the Browse button to navigate to the file on your computer.
 Click the Upload file and import button to start the process.
-The system will crunch the XML file and prompt you to assign an Author to the posts you are importing.
+The system will crunch the XML file then prompt you to the next step.

-Choose whichever admin/user to whom you wish to give credit… or not.
-MORE IMPORTANTLY, make sure to check the “Download and import file attachments” box!
-Otherwise your demo pages, posts and products will not have any images attached to them.
+Choose the user/author you wish to assign as the author of the imports.
+And MORE IMPORTANTLY… check the “Download and import file attachments” option or your demo pages, posts and products will not have any images attached to them.

 The system will start the import… DO NOT INTERRUPT this process.
 It may take a couple of minutes to import all the data and download the media.
 Congratulations, your site has content!
-But this is just the first step.
+But this is just the beginning.
 You have to perform a few more tasks to bring your site up to speed with WooCommerce and AMP.

 WooCommerce Page Assignment

-Now that we have the basics out of the way it’s time to handle the WooCommerce pages.
-Click on WooCommerce/Settings to access the editor.
-Once it is open, click on the Products tab.
+Navigate to WooCommerce/Settings to access the editor.
+Once the editor is open, click on the Products tab.
 Choose Store from the drop-down for Shop page and click the Save Changes button.

 AMP Settings & Validation

 Finally, it’s time to setup AMP.
 This why you’re here isn’t it?
 Our products are made to be compatible with the AMP plugin… but as with all things WP, there are steps to be made towards validation.
 Start by clicking AMP/General to open the editor.

-These “errors” are mostly just normal website programming that doesn’t fit the AMP protocol, and their fixes are mostly filters that change them to be compliant.
-This sound simple, but believe me… it is not.
+These “errors” are mostly just normal website script that doesn’t fit the AMP protocol, and the fixes are mostly filters that remove or adjust them for compliance.
+This may sound simple, but believe me… it is not.

-Despite the auto-approval setting, you may still have to approve the errors/fixes manually to make that final step towards validation.
-Click on AMP/Error Index to handle these approvals.
+Though it does have an “Auto-Approve” feature for errors that the plugin fixes, it still sometimes requires some interaction.
+You may have to approve the errors/fixes manually to make that final step towards validation.
+Navigate to AMP/Error Index to handle these approvals.

 As you build your site, AMP will continue searching for and fixing the invalidations.
-You may need to check this page and approve any new errors that come up to keep your new pages/edits vaildating.
+You may need to check this page and approve any new errors that come up to keep your new pages/edits validating.